Orthopaedic Physical Therapy Residency Program

 Our didactic program progresses from foundational knowledge and information and progresses to core clinical modules in each region associated with the Description of Specialty Practice (DSP) in Orthopedics.
 Each primary mentor also leads curricular content to ensure a high level of continuity is achieved.

-Additional highlights of our program include generating case reports, presenting CEU lectures to local professional PT community, and community-based outpatient clinic for diagnoses under age 18.
+Additional highlights of our program will include generating case reports, presenting CEU style lectures to local professional PT community, participating in community events such as charity golf tournament coverage and geriatric fall screening and prevention clinics.

 Mission and Goals